NHS under pressure - Northern Ireland

 • [2] The vacancy rate is calculated by adding the number of active posts* and the number of vacancies actively being recruited and then dividing this by the number of vacancies actively being recruited.

-As of September 2023, there were 182 vacant consultant posts – a 80% increase since March 2017.
-There were 56 SAS (Associate Specialist/Staff Grade/ Specialty Doctors) vacancies actively being recruited in the same month, which is a slight decrease from the 69 vacant SAS posts the previous quarter.
+As of March 2024, there were 166 vacant consultant posts – a 64% increase since March 2017.
+There were 55 SAS (Associate Specialist/Staff Grade/ Specialty Doctors) vacancies actively being recruited in the same month, which is a decrease from the 75 vacant SAS posts the previous year (March 2023).

 Pressures in general practice

 The overall GP workforce across Northern Ireland has grown slowly since 2014.
-On a headcount basis, there were 1,956 GPs, including locums, as of March 2023.
-The total GP headcount excluding locums in March 2023 was 1,448.
-While this is a 23% rise in the number of GPs since March 2014, it is only a 2% increase since March 2022.
-Note that headcount figures do not distinguish between those working full time and those working less than full time.
+As of March 2024, there were 1,994 GPs (headcount), including locums.
+The total GP headcount excluding locums in March 2024 was 1,454.
+While this is a 23% rise in the number of GPs since March 2014, it is a mere a 0.4% increase since March 2023.
+Note: headcount figures do not distinguish between those working full time and those working less than full time.
 As a result, headcount figures do not account for WTE (Whole Time Equivalent), and therefore will not reflect GPs’ full capacity.

 The older age bands are comprised of a higher percentage of male GPs than female GPs.
-In March 2023, over half of GPs in the 55-59 and 60+ age groups were male, while there were more female GPs in the younger age groups.
-70% of GPs in the 25-39 age band were female compared to 30% male GPs.
+In March 2024, over half of GPs in the 55-59 and 60+ age groups were male, while there were more female GPs in the younger age groups.
+Almost 69% of GPs in the 25-39 age band were female compared to about 31% male GPs.

-While there is an increasing number of Salaried GPs, the trend for GP Partners has remained relatively stable.
+While there is an increasing number of Salaried GPs, the number of GP Partners has been declining since 2022.

 At the same time, the number of patients is rising yearly.
-In March 2023, there were over 2 million patients registered with a GP practice in Northern Ireland - a 6% increase since March 2014.
+In March 2024, there were 2.05 million patients registered with a GP practice in Northern Ireland - a 6.7% increase since March 2014.

 It remains to be seen whether the rising number of registered patients will be sustained by the slow growth of the GP workforce.